Virgilio Noè: Activity in Rome

 During his period in the office, the challenge for Mons.
 Noè was to find ways of apply the governing principles and the practical norms of the new liturgical books that were gradually being revised and published to unique circumstances of the papal liturgy.
 The papal liturgy is in many respects seen as a model, but is also almost always televised and has some papal rites which in the nature of things are peculiar to it.
 The results of Mons.
-Noè's work were generally considered to be a minimization of proper traditional Catholic rites and detrimental to life of the liturgy.
-He is considered a modernist who even made hideous alterations to the venerable St Peter's Basilica, which, while improved under Benedict XVI, still has not recovered from his desire to destroy.
-The new papal practice which he established was moderate, sober and devoid of anything but the bare minimum.
+Noè's work were considered by traditionalists to be a minimization of proper traditional Catholic rites and detrimental to life of the liturgy.
+Critics of post-Vatican II reforms denounced alterations to St Peter's Basilica.
+The new papal practice which he established was moderate, sober, and simplified, which some people celebrated and others criticized.
 The Masses and the more frequent liturgies for beatifications and canonizations, but also the special ceremonies called for by the Jubilee of 1975, the funeral of Paul VI and the inauguration of the pontificates of his successors, were all given a novel and nontraditional shape.
 The issuing of booklets for the people that were collector's items in their own right became a consolidated practice.